 (3c) If an amount is not fixed under subsection (1) in respect of a service rendered by a licensee, the licensee is not entitled to demand, receive or hold for that service, in the licensee’s capacity as an agent, any commission, reward or other valuable consideration which is unjust in the circumstances.

-(4) The remuneration of an agent for services rendered by him in his capacity as agent in respect of a transaction he has negotiated is payable only on settlement of the transaction unless there is a failure to settle the transaction and that failure is due to the fault of the agent’s principal.
+(4) The remuneration of an agent for services rendered by him in his capacity as agent in respect of a transaction he has negotiated is payable only on settlement of the transaction unless —

+(a) there is a failure to settle the transaction and that failure is due to the fault of the agent’s principal; or

+(b) it is a prescribed transaction.

 (4a) In subsection (4) —

+prescribed transaction means any of the following transactions —

+(a) the sale of a lot in a proposed scheme described in the Strata Titles Act 1985 section 70(1);

+(b) any other transaction prescribed, or that belongs to a class of transactions prescribed, for the purposes of this definition;

 settlement, in relation to a transaction —

 (a) where the transaction is to be completed by the payment of the purchase price by way of a single payment (over and above the deposit), means the payment of the purchase price; or